-POL 1350 Introduction to American Law
+POL 1350 Introduction to American Law 3 credits - Fall Only

 This course provides a survey of the American legal system.
 Students examine the structure of the system and the roles of participants, including legislators, judges, attorneys, and paralegals.
 Students are introduced to the sources of law and such substantive areas of law as contracts, torts, crimes, and property.
 Cross-listed with CRJ 1350.